pfsense/docs/source/services/index.rst

 Services
 ********

-pfSense can provide clients with a variety of **Services** to enhance their experience in various ways.
+pfSense® software can provide clients with a variety of **Services** to enhance their experience in various ways.
 Several of these are complex and warrant their own sections of the docuementation, while others are simpler to configure.